 11. Visit The White Temple in Chiang Rai

 Located in Northern Thailand, in the city of Chiang Rai, is the picture-perfect White Temple.
 Wat Rong Khun has famously been nicknamed the White Temple for obvious reasons.
-The temple was purchased by a local artist who spent 40 million baht (over $1 million USD) restoring the temple.

 If you are staying in Chiang Mai, you can take a day trip easily.
 We suggest this tour from Chiang Mai to Chaing Rai, which also visits the Golden Triangle.
 At the Golden Triangle, you can see Laos and Myanmar.